bitemyapp/learnhaskell/README.md

 ### Debian

+#### GHC Repository for debian stable
+If you use debian stable, it is easier to use this: http://deb.haskell.org/

+#### Using Ubuntu PPA
-Debian can follow the same steps as Ubuntu, but has to execute an additional command.
+If you're not using stable, you can follow the same steps as Ubuntu, but has to execute an additional command.
 Immediately after `sudo add-apt-repository -y ppa:hvr/ghc` is ran, run:

 - `sudo sed -i s/wheezy/trusty/g /etc/apt/sources.list.d/hvr-ghc-wheezy.list`

 For other Debian versions, just replace all occurences of "wheezy" with your version name in the command above.

 If, for some reason, the file `/etc/apt/sources.list.d/hvr-ghc-wheezy.list` does not exist, try the same command but with `/etc/apt/sources.list` instead.

+#### Manual compilation
+You can follow the guide written for Mac OS X: http://www.davesquared.net/2014/05/platformless-haskell.html.
+Notes:
+- set your prefix accordingly when configuring ghc
+- instead of grabbing the `cabal-install` binary, grab the source and then run `bootstrap.sh` script.

 ### Arch Linux